-Not until 6:00 PM did I have the faintest idea that I will be off to Kodaikanal for the weekend.
+Not until 6:00 PM did I have the faintest idea that I will take a Kodaikanal trip on the weekend.

 Kodaikanal is a hill station in Tamil Nadu, its name translated as "Gift of the Forest" and it is indeed.
 I have covered hill stations in South, but Kodaikanal has a raw charm that beats all the others with its less anglicized landscapes and mist covered forests.
 It is less commercialised and well preserved and oddly enough with no plastic leftovers in sight.

 Locally known as the Princess of Hill Stations, The city is accessible by road, train or by air.
 The cheapest being train(Of course depending upon where you are travelling from).
 The nearest airports are in Madurai, Coimbatore and Tiruchirapally.
 Nearest railway stations are Palani (the ride uphill from Palani is beyond gorgeous), Kodaikanal Road Station and Madurai Junction.
 Buses run uphill at intervals taking you to Kodaikanal.